Advisory Board and Governance

 BUA Head of School Advisory Board

 The BUA Head of School Advisory Board is a group composed of current parents, alumni, past parents, and experts from beyond the school community.
 The purview of the Advisory Board is to provide advice and counsel to the Head of School.
 The group does not have governance roles or responsibilities.
 Members foster community engagement, provide philanthropic leadership, discuss strategic priorities, and help represent BUA within the larger university environment.
 Members are selected by the Head of School in consultation with the chair(s) of the Advisory Board.
-The BUA Head of School Advisory Board is sanctioned by the Provost of Boston University, as are each of BU’s advisory boards.* For more information, please contact Margo Cox, assistant director of institutional advancement.
+The BUA Head of School Advisory Board is sanctioned by the Provost of Boston University, as are each of BU’s advisory boards.* For more information, please contact Margo Cox, director of development.

 - Graham Healy-Day ’07, co-chair